JunieClient/JunieClient/README.md

 Effects: Consist of 4 common effects to help enhance the gaming expierence if ever feeling like it, includes:

-Speed ll
+Speed ll,
-Jump Boost ll
+Jump Boost ll,
-Night Vision
+Night Vision,
-Strenght ll
+Strenght ll,

 For all Builders out there!: There is a natural tree brush and a natural flora brush included in this client, natural tree brush, spawns in trees, unfortunatley it will be the same kind of tree.
 And the Flora brush will act as bonemeal but prettier (aka the "brushes" are bonemeal.
-Step one toggle it on
+Step one toggle it on,
-Step two, get bonemeal
+Step two, get bonemeal,
-Step three right click and watch da magic happen
+Step three right click and watch da magic happen.

 We have more for fellow builders!: Consisting of :

-Set Position 2
+Set Position 2,
-Fill selection stone
+Fill selection stone,
-Clear sleection air
+Clear sleection air,
-Copy Blueprint(make a build and copy it )
+Copy Blueprint(make a build and copy it ),
-Paste Blueprint
+Paste Blueprint,
-Rotate Blueprint 90 degrees
+Rotate Blueprint 90 degrees,
-Hollow selection box(if u a builder then yk)
+Hollow selection box(if u a builder then yk),
-Build support pillar(no matter how high you are, it will spawn a cobble stone pillar below you!)
+Build support pillar(no matter how high you are, it will spawn a cobble stone pillar below you!), Texturize area.
-Texturize area